 Fellows care for athletes of all levels, high school through professional teams, in various training rooms throughout the year.
 A team approach to athletic care is emphasized, highlighting the essential aspects of clear communication between physicians, athletic trainers, parents and family, and coaches.

 Training room and game coverages will be supervised throughout the year at the high school, collegiate, and professional levels by sports medicine physicians and orthopaedic surgery attendings.
-From a Division I perspective, the direct hands-on involvement in Duke Athletics is unprecedented, and a rare chance to become familiar with medical decision-making in high-level athletics.
-During the fall fellows will cover both Duke and Elon University football, often dividing up home/away coverage experiences.
-Each fellow will also be responsible for a local Durham high school, and work closely with PT/ATC colleagues in caring for high school athletes.
-In the winter/spring months, fellows will cover both men’s and women’s basketball, and men’s lacrosse, and have the opportunity to cover additional Olympic sports if interested.
+From a Division I perspective, the direct hands-on involvement in Duke Athletics is unprecedented and a rare chance to become familiar with medical decision-making in high-level athletics.
+During the fall, fellows will cover both Duke and Elon University football, often dividing up home/away coverage experiences.
+Each fellow will also be responsible for a local Durham high school and work closely with PT/ATC colleagues in caring for high school athletes.
+In the winter/spring months, fellows will cover both men’s and women’s basketball and men’s lacrosse and have the opportunity to cover additional Olympic sports if interested.

 Didactics and conferences

 Sports Medicine Conference is held each Friday morning at 7:00 AM.
-In this conference, attended by Orthopaedic faculty, Orthopaedic Surgery Residents, Orthopaedic Sports Medicine Fellows, and Primary Care Sports Medicine Fellows, the breadth of Sports Medicine is covered in a “Grand Rounds” type model.
+In this conference, attended by Orthopaedic faculty, Orthopaedic Surgery Residents, Orthopaedic Sports Medicine Fellows, and Primary Care Sports Medicine Fellows, the breadth of Sports Medicine is covered in a “Grand Rounds” model.
 Additionally, Friday afternoons are protected didactic time specifically for the PCSM fellows.
 We are constantly working on keeping a didactic curriculum that suits the needs of the fellows.
 The long-term focus is on CAQ board preparation, but a wide range of topics is covered each afternoon with the participation of both fellows and faculty.
-Additionally, we have recently developed a new diagnostic ultrasound-specific didactic curriculum that emphasizes ESSR/AMSSM qualifications for diagnostic ultrasound.
+We have recently developed a new diagnostic ultrasound-specific didactic curriculum that emphasizes ESSR/AMSSM qualifications for diagnostic ultrasound.
 In addition to the previously mentioned didactics, fellows will get at least one-half day per month specifically for diagnostic ultrasound didactics.
-Lastly, on the first Monday of each month we conduct radiology rounds, where one of our lead MSK radiology attendings offers a 1-hour lecture specific to improving skills within MSK radiology.
+Lastly, on the first Monday of each month, we conduct radiology rounds, where one of our lead MSK radiology attendings offers a 1-hour lecture specific to improving skills within MSK radiology.

 Research and publications